semaphoreci/docs/docs/essentials/deployment-dashboards.md

   widgets: []
 ```

-Recall that deployment is typically a separate pipeline which gets triggered
-by a promotion.
-Because of that, to make the dashboard display deployment
-activities, we need to use the
-[pipelines list type of a dashboard][pipelines-dashboard].
+## Adding widgets to a dashboard

+Dashboard widgets show information from a pipeline in a project.

+Recall that on Semaphore we model deployment using [promotions][promotions] that
+trigger separate pipelines.
+So a typical deployment dashboard would define
+widgets based on these deployment pipelines.

-The minimal configuration would be as follows:
+A minimal configuration would be as follows:

 ``` yaml
 spec: